pabtomas/dotfiles/misty/doc/06_command.md

 - **type**: list
 - **required**: false
 - **default**: `[]`
-- **description**: Jinzo uses as many process as possible and runs a task as soon as possible.
-So this is here that you can schedule the Jinzo execution.
+- **description**: Misty uses as many process as possible and runs a task as soon as possible.
+So this is here that you can schedule the Misty execution.
 You can let this list empty but that means that you do not mind that the matching task runs first.
 This attribute takes a list of ID.
-Jinzo will run this task after the tasks listed here will end their execution.
+Misty will run this task after the tasks listed here will end their execution.

 ### `Command.errexit`

 - **type**: boolean
 - **required**: false
 - **default**: `true`
-- **description**: If the command failed, Jinzo stops its execution in failure.
+- **description**: If the command failed, Misty stops its execution in failure.

 ### `Command.if`